wandjs/wand/README.md

     var rounded = Wand.Utils.round(4.5);

 (Please note: the `lib` folder is necessary, and is a minor inconvenience in order to support cross-compatibility with CommonJS and AMD formats).

-## The Wand Modules

-TODO: Put links to Wiki pages

 ## Wand's Dependencies